 “…ever felt like you just need a break from marriage?
 Like your overall marriage life is just a burden you can’t bear.
 I am not talking divorce, just what to do when you need a break from the pressures that come with being married.
 How do you escape in a healthy way to get your heart and mind right, and how would you communicate that to your husband without sounding dramatic?”

-If you have been married longer than a day, you might had moments when the strains and stretches of becoming one-flesh became unbearable.
+If you have been married longer than a day, you likely have had moments when the strains and stretches of becoming one-flesh became unbearable.

 So let us take a deep-dive on this question – is it okay to take a break from marriage?

-Instead of “taking a break from marriage”, you must change your thinking to “self-care”.
+Instead of “taking a break from marriage”, change your thinking to “self-care”.
 Self-care involves curving out alone-time to think, calm down, refuel and talk to God.

 From hindsight, I felt I needed a break when we had extended issues, when I felt like I was losing myself and when marriage became too complicated and (I thought) my husband was not putting in enough effort.

 Nonetheless, what I needed, and eventually learned to do, was to take my brokenness and disappointment to God.